 IIoT Powering the Future of New York State

-A clear example of industrial transformation driven by the IIoT is the case of the New York Power Authority (NYPA).
+A clear example of industrial transformations driven by the IIoT is the case of the New York Power Authority (NYPA).
 Like other large power utilities in the U.S., the NYPA has been operating pretty much the same way for the past 75 years with large, centralized power plants pumping out electricity to homes and industry via high-voltage transmission lines.
 In the wake of increasingly frequent and destructive storms, like Hurricane Sandy, there is a push to strengthen and modernize the energy system in New York State, while also incorporating the use of alternative energy sources to help combat climate change, by leveraging the IIoT:

-Those big power plants and high-voltage transmission lines are still part of the equation, but so are community solar power, wind farms, microgrids, battery storage and more….
-The Industrial Internet of Things (IIoT) is at the center of those efforts — the process starts with the merger of the physical and the digital, connecting energy-producing machines (like gas and hydro turbines) to analytics software via sensors. – CIO.com
+Those big power plants and high-voltage transmission lines are still part of the equation, but so are community solar power, wind farms, microgrids, battery storage and more… The Industrial Internet of Things (IIoT) is at the center of those efforts — the process starts with the merger of the physical and the digital, connecting energy-producing machines (like gas and hydro turbines) to analytics software via sensors. – CIO.com

 As part of this transformation, monitoring to ensure that all devices and machines are operating as they should be is critical for the reliability of the New York State energy grid.
 Performance monitoring systems need to keep up with the influx of new traffic from these reporting devices on the network, and to account for any new devices, power sources etc. as they come online, regardless of the communication standards, with enough granularity to accurately pinpoint any trouble spots.